-- The conventional controls are not sufficient to protect organizations from sophisticated "advanced persistent threats". - The kill chain framework must be utilized by information security professionals in both public and private sectors. - The kill chain is a systematic process to target and engage an adversary to create desired effects. - Intelligence-driven computer network defense is a necessity in light of advanced persistent threats. - The kill chain model provides a structure to analyze intrusions, extract indicators and drive the following courses of actions: - Intrusion reconstruction - Identify indicators of compromise - Automate asset management process - Educate IT staff about advanced threat vectors - Defenders goal must be able to move their detection and analysis up the kill chain and more importantly to implement courses of actions across the kill chain.
+- The conventional controls are not sufficient to protect organizations from sophisticated cyber attacks. - Effective information security program requires organizational support, competent people, efficient processes and selection of appropriate technology. - The kill chain framework must be utilized by information security professionals in both public and private sectors. - The kill chain is a systematic process to target and engage an adversary to create desired effects. - Intelligence-driven computer network defense is a necessity in light of advanced persistent threats. - The kill chain model provides a structure to analyze intrusions, extract indicators and drive the following courses of actions: - Intrusion reconstruction - Identify indicators of compromise - Automate asset management process - Educate IT staff about advanced threat vectors